coverclock/com-diag-placer/README.md

 re-learn SQLite after having been away from it for a few years.
 It has also given me the opportunity to revisit X-Macros which I've used in C and C++ based projects in the past (where we referred to them - not entirely incorrectly - has "magic macros").
+I've applied them here to generate C code to implement a database schema.

 SQLite is a server-less relational database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored),